2025 Women's World Matchplay: Summary

-The quarter-finals, semi-finals and finals were all contested on the afternoon of Sunday 27 July.
+Quarter-finals

 Defending champion Beau Greaves began her pursuit for a third World Matchplay title by defeating Finnish debutant Kirsi Viinikainen 4–1 with a three-dart average of 96.12.
 Four-time women's world champion Lisa Ashton beat Ireland's Robyn Byrne 4–2, while Noa-Lynn van Leuven achieved her first win at the event in a 4–0 victory over Lorraine Winstanley.
 2022 winner Fallon Sherrock completed the semi-final lineup, winning a deciding leg against debutant Gemma Hayter; Sherrock initially led 3–0 but Hayter won the next three legs to force a decider, before missing a match dart to seal the comeback.

+Semi-finals

 Ashton, who previously lost at the semi-final stage in the last three editions of the tournament, produced a shock victory by eliminating pre-tournament favourite Greaves in a 5–3 upset.
 The match included a 140 checkout from Ashton, which she hit in the fourth leg after Greaves missed eight darts at double.
 Greaves ended the contest with three out of 19 attempts at double hit, with Ashton converting half of her own.
 Sherrock found herself in another deciding leg in the second semi-final after Van Leuven tied the match at 4–4 with a 116 checkout.
 Both players missed shots to advance to the final – five from Sherrock and four from Van Leuven – but Sherrock eventually pinned double 1 to prevail 5–4.